joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 ---
-title: 'Emulating Pong With a Neural Network'
+title: 'Emulating Pong with a Neural Network'
 description: "People have been training neural nets to play Atari games like Pong for years.
 But is it possible to simulate the game itself with a neural network?
 Sort of... but it's extremely difficult."
 pubDate: 'Dec 20, 2023'
 heroImage: '/pong-variance-attention.png'